mixxxdj/manual/source/chapters/library.rst

   and select :guilabel:`New playlist`.
 Name the playlist and click :guilabel:`OK`.
-* **Add Tracks**: Add tracks to a previously created playlist by drag-and-dropping a selection of tracks from the library or playlists onto the name of a playlist in the sidebar.
-Alternatively use the right-click context menu in the library`s :ref:`track list<library-root>`.
+* **Add Tracks**: Add tracks to a previously created playlist by dragging-and-dropping a selection of tracks from the library or playlists onto the name of a playlist in the sidebar.
+Alternately, use the right-click context menu in the library`s :ref:`track list<library-root>`.

 Right-click on an existing playlist's name to access the different features in